hl7dk/kl-gateway/input/pagecontent/index.md

 * In the transition period, FK Gateway accepts old FSIII displays and legacy codes (brugervendte nøgler).
 After the transistion, only UUID's and only current titles/displays from FSIII as defined by FK-klassifikation will be accepted in reporting.
 Other changes include:
 * A new encounter called GeneralEncounter has been designed.
 GeneralEncounter will superseed Encounter after the transition period.
 GeneralEncounter can be used to report the planned follow-up encounters, as well as completed encounters that have delivered interventions.
 GeneralEncounter uses more values for the class-attribute.
 This means that the mode of delivery can be repported e.g. home visit, screen visit etc. GeneralEncounter can reference both conditions (on which it is a follow-up) and interventions (on which it is a delivery).
 Consequently the Condition profile, will no longer need the FollowUpEncounterExtension.
 So this will be depricated after the transistion as well.
-* CitizensOwnObservation will be depricated after the transition period.
+* CitizensOwnObservation and MatterOfInterestObservation will be depricated after the transition period.
 * FollowUpObservation will only be used in home care, not in nursing, after the transition.
+After the transistion, FollowUpObservation will only be allowed to reference Condition in the focus-attribute.
+Right now, both Condition and PlannedIntervention can be referenced.
 * The citizen profile has two new attributes.
 Patient.active and Patient.deceased.
 Patient.active is optional, and used for error-reporting.
 Patient.deceased is optional in the transition, and is used to state whether the citizen is alive or dead.
 A warning will be thrown, if data is reported about dead citizens.
 Patient.deseased will be mandatory after the transition, and reporting about dead citizens will not be accepted and result in an error.
 * Error-reporting documentation have been updated.
 Read it here [here](./FejlrettelseNotatKLGateway.pdf) (in Danish):